Where I implement Forth on the Feather RP2040 using Mecrisp-Stellaris Forth.

 That said, I had did the following:

-- The installation is identical to Micropython, press Boot/SEL, press and release Reset.
-This will set the board up as a USB device, copy rp2040-ra/mecrisp-stellaris-pico-with-tools.uf2 to the board and let it reset itself.
+The installation is identical to Micropython, press and hold Boot/SEL, press/release Reset then release Boot/SEL.
+This will set the board up as a USB device.
+Now drag /mecrisp-stellaris-2.6.5/rp2040-ra/mecrisp-stellaris-pico-with-tools.uf2 to RPI-RP2 (it will show up as a USB drive) and the board will reset itself.

 From Adafruit here is a description of the cable: “Inside the big USB plug is a USB<->Serial conversion chip and at the end of the 36” cable are four wire - red power, black ground, white RX into USB port, and green TX out of the USB port."